larsensong/alx-system_engineering-devops/0x0C-web_server/README.md

 # :shell: 0x0C - Web server :shell:
 Web server creation.
 The server helps in hosting the web applications.
-The repository will cover  the  use of
+The repository will cover  the  use of  NGINX.

 ## :running: Getting Started